keobox/turic/lesson05/topics.md

 * String literal.
 * `printf` can print chars passing a number or a char literal.
 * Arrays init.
 Array initialization.
+* C strings are array of chars terminated by 0, the NUL terminator.
+  * WARNING: it's important having the NUL terminator.
+  * See `man ascii` and notice NUL = 000.